-We also offer online fellowship and Bible study to connect with each other during this time of social distancing.
+We also offer online fellowship and grief support to connect with and support each other.
 Go to the online community page for information on options for connecting with the Riverside community.

 Additional information about Coronavirus Disease (COVID-19)